0xAeterNova/RuVigil/README.md

 vitals, fall detection, and crowd occupancy workflows.

-It is designed for a five-node ESP32-S3 room deployment, local visualization, and an AI analysis module that reviews live/exported readings and recommends actions when a problem is detected.
+It is designed for a five-node ESP32-S3 room deployment, local visualization, and an AI analysis module that reviews live readings and recommends actions when a problem is detected.

 ## Start Here